awsdocs/amazon-sagemaker-developer-guide/doc_source/linear-learner.md

 *Linear models* are supervised learning algorithms used for solving either classification or regression problems\.
 For input, you give the model labeled examples \(*x*, *y*\)\. *x* is a high\-dimensional vector and *y* is a numeric label\.
 For binary classification problems, the label must be either 0 or 1\.
 For multiclass classification problems, the labels must be from 0 to `num_classes` \- 1\.
 For regression problems, *y* is a real number\.
 The algorithm learns a linear function, or, for classification problems, a linear threshold function, and maps a vector *x* to an approximation of the label *y*\.

 The Amazon SageMaker linear learner algorithm provides a solution for both classification and regression problems\.
-With the Amazon SageMaker algorithm, you can simultaneously explore different training objectives and choose the best solution from a validation set\.
+With the SageMaker algorithm, you can simultaneously explore different training objectives and choose the best solution from a validation set\.
 You can also explore a large number of models and choose the best\.
 The best model optimizes either of the following:
 + Continuous objectives, such as mean square error, cross entropy loss, absolute error\.
 + Discrete objectives suited for classification, such as F1 measure, precision, recall, or accuracy\.

-Compared with methods that provide a solution for only continuous objectives, the Amazon SageMaker linear learner algorithm provides a significant increase in speed over naive hyperparameter optimization techniques\.
+Compared with methods that provide a solution for only continuous objectives, the SageMaker linear learner algorithm provides a significant increase in speed over naive hyperparameter optimization techniques\.
 It is also more convenient\.

 The linear learner algorithm requires a data matrix, with rows representing the observations, and columns representing the dimensions of the features\.
 It also requires an additional column that contains the labels that match the data points\.
 At a minimum, Amazon SageMaker linear learner requires you to specify input and output data locations, and objective type \(classification or regression\) as arguments\.
 The feature dimension is also required\.
 For more information, see [ `CreateTrainingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html)\.
 You can specify additional parameters in the `HyperParameters` string map of the request body\.
 These parameters control the optimization procedure, or specifics of the objective function that you train on\.
 For example, the number of epochs, regularization, and loss type\.